-Our mission is to empower women with effective, relevant training in situational and physical self-defense.
-Relevant situational self-defense training covers awareness measures, dealing with street harassment, and tactics used by acquaintances to perpetrate assaults.
-Relevant physical self-defense training means a focus on defending and escaping the most common physical attacks on women.
+Our mission is to empower women with effective, relevant training in the dynamics of assault, risk mitigation, and physical self-defense.
+Our curriculum encompasses opportunity awareness, opportunity mitigation, and physical self-defense techniques to escape or prevail in the most common physical attacks on women.

-Our strategy for empowering women with effective, relevant training in situational and physical self-defense is to provide a coherent women’s self-defense curriculum to martial arts schools, police departments, colleges, and community organizations.
+Our curriculum is available to martial arts schools, police departments, colleges, and community organizations.
 The Warrior Women Self-Defense curriculum has two formats, a 90-minute seminar appropriate for all women and girls age 10+, and an 8-hour comprehensive self-defense workshop appropriate for all women and girls 12+.

 The curriculum for each format includes a PowerPoint presentation, an instructor guide, and a student guide.
 Co-branding for your organization can be added upon request at no extra charge.